Automattic/kue/Readme.md

 `prefix` controls the key names used in Redis.
 By default, this is simply `q`.
 Prefix generally shouldn't be changed unless you need to use one Redis instance for multiple apps.
-It can also be useful for testing your application
-- for example, using a different prefix for each set of tests to ensure that previous runs don't accidentally pollute current runs.
+It can also be useful for testing your application. for example, using a different prefix for each set of tests to ensure that previous runs don't accidentally pollute current runs.

-**NOTE** that all `<0.8.x` client codes should be refactored to pass redis options to `Queue#createQueue` instead of monkey patched style overriding of `redis#createClient` or they will be broken from Kue `0.8.x`.
+**Note** *that all `<0.8.x` client codes should be refactored to pass redis options to `Queue#createQueue` instead of monkey patched style overriding of `redis#createClient` or they will be broken from Kue `0.8.x`.*

 ## User-Interface